philippkeller/lambda-scanner-ocr/README.md

 From the `Add triggers` menu on the left choose `S3`, then in `Configure trigger` dialogue:

+- do a reload of the page (otherwise, you'll be in "test mode" and cannot save the trigger.. yeah, that's a aws bug..)
 - `Bucket`: the bucket where the lambda function should listen to
 - `Event tpye`: `Object Created (All)`
 - `Prefix` and `Suffix` you can leave empty